corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/node/operating/tvu/tvu-behavior.md

 10. It disconnects cleanly from the database, shuts down the executor when all transactions are verified and writes progress and errors to underlying resources.
 11. It exits upon completion or can be stopped.
 See the [Stopping Transaction Validator Utility](({{< relref "stopping-tvu" >}})) section.

-## Transaction processing
+## User-defined transaction processing

-You can provide a class to process transactions at runtime using the `-c` or `--class-load` CLI option.
+You can provide a user-defined class to process transactions at runtime using the `-c` or `--class-load` CLI option.
 If you do not provide the `-c` CLI option, then the utility defaults to load the process which performs transaction verification and deserialization.
-You can also create and load a user-defined class.
 To learn how to create your own pluggable class, follow the steps in the [Creating Transaction Validator Utility classes](({{< relref "testing-tvu" >}})) section.